-The Company has not written off any finished products at the reporting dates.
+The Company has not written off any finished products as of the reporting dates.

-The Company has not pledged inventories of finished products in guarantee as of September 30, 2023 and December 31, 2022.
+The Company has not pledged inventories of finished products in guarantee as of December 31, 2023 and December 31, 2022.

 The Company has insurance covering its inventories of finished products (Stock Throughput), which includes raw materials (at agreed value or cost), consumables (cost value) and work-in-process and finished products (agreed value).